caglorithm/mopet/README.md

 ex.load_results(all=True)
 ```

-Note that using `all=True` will load all results into memory.
-Please make sure that you have enough free memory for this.
-If not, do not use `all=True` but load individual results using their `run_id` (which is an integer counting up one per run):
+Note that using `all=True` will load all results into memory (as opposed to just the parameters of each run).
+Please make sure that you have enough free memory for this since your simulation results could be huge.
+If you do not want this, you can load individual results using their `run_id` (which is an integer counting up one per run):

 ```python
 ex.get_run(run_id=0)